 First, we tried the Nose as a 3 (we haven’t climbed together, we also didn’t know what haul system to use, we had a 140 m rope because we thought that on one of the rope will go, one follower, while the leader is doing the hauling on the other end ).
 Well, it was a fiasco, the rope tangled so badly that it took us 3 hours to untangle it.
 So we bailed (I insisted to not, but the guys wanted, and they didn’t listen to me as I was the most inexperienced).

 I insisted on trying again, so the next time, our haul bags were lighter, without portaledge, and a lot of unnecessary stuff, we did the haul system 1:1, not 3:1.
 It was way faster.

 As for my first big wall and first aid climb, I did the pancake flake, and it was a bit scary.
 I didn’t even know the sizes of our gear, haven’t used alien offsets before or Totems or brass nuts or cam hooks, but on that pitch I used everything.
-Thanks for your Higher Education book, even though I didn’t have any experience with them, at least from the photos and the descriptions helped me to finalise the pitch, a bit slow but in control, because theoretically, I knew what I have to do.
+Thanks for your Higher Education book, even though I didn’t have any experience with them, at least the photos and the descriptions helped me to finalise the pitch, a bit slow but in control because theoretically, I knew what I have to do.
 That was really useful.